See if UPIKE is a good fit for you and take the next steps in becoming a student.

 Our officers represent UPIKE proudly as a group of caring professionals, intent upon enhancing a friendly atmosphere.
 Necessary enforcement includes using alternatives to arrest when reasonable.
 Officers participating in athletic and special events ensure that all aspects of planning consider the safety and security of all participants.
 Officers provide professional crowd control and traffic regulation before, during and after such events.

-It is the vehicle operator’s responsibility to know and abide by the university’s parking regulations as well as state and local laws.
-The following regulations have been established to ensure the proper maintenance, control and use of all university parking facilities.
+Campus parking at the University of Pikeville is a privilege which entails certain responsibilities.
+It is the vehicle operator’s responsibility to know and abide by the University’s parking regulations as well as state and local laws.
+The following regulations have been established to ensure the proper maintenance, control, and use of all University parking facilities.

 To obtain a parking permit, stop by the UPIKE Public Safety office located in the basement of Condit Hall.
 Bring your Student ID and vehicle information (license plate number, make, model, year and color).
 Fill out a Parking Permit Application.
 The first permit is free, and any subsequent permit is $10.
 Permits must be displayed on the rear window of the vehicle.